 REPRESENTATIVE RESULTS:

 Here we show a representative experiment demonstrating the effects of prior administration of a protein synthesis inhibitor on rCPS.
-Anisomycin in normal saline was administered to an adult C57/BL6 mouse subcutaneously (100 mg/kg) 30 min prior to initiation of rCPS determination.
+Anisomycin in normal saline was administered to an adult C57/BL6 male wild-type mouse subcutaneously (100 mg/kg) 30 min prior to initiation of rCPS determination.
 Effects of anisomycin treatment compared to a vehicle-treated control animal show that rCPS is almost undetectable in the anisomycin-treated mouse (Figure 4).
 These data represent a validation that the in vivo autoradiographic L-[1-14C]leucine method measures rates of protein synthesis in brain.

-We also show the quantitative regional rates of protein synthesis in the frontal cortex (5.88 nmol/g/min) (Figure 5A) and dorsal hippocampus (5.35 nmol/g/min) (Figure 5B) of a typical control animal.
+We present a figure of L-[1-14C]leucine autoradiograms at four levels of the brain to demonstrate the resolution of the method (Figure 5).
+Illustrated are the cell layers in the olfactory bulb (Fig. 5A,B), the hippocampus (Fig. 5C, and the cerebellum (Fig.5G).
+Nuclei in the hypothalamus (Fig. 5D), the pons (Fig.5F) and the brain stem (Fig. 5H) are also clearly seen in the autoradiograms.
+We also show the quantitative regional rates of protein synthesis in the frontal cortex (5.88 nmol/g/min) (Figure 6A) and dorsal hippocampus (5.35 nmol/g/min) (Figure 6B) of a typical control animal.

 FIGURE AND TABLE LEGENDS: